chef/chef-web-docs/chef_master/source/api_chef_server.rst

 -----------------------------------------------------
 .. tag environment

 An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef Infra.
 This mapping is accomplished by setting attributes and pinning cookbooks at the environment level.
-With environments, cookbook configurations can be changed depending on the system's designation.
-For example you may want to change the URL to a database server depending on if a system is in a staging or a production environment.
+With environments, you can change cookbook configurations depending on the system's designation.
+For example, by designating different staging and production environments, you can then define the correct URL of a database server for each environment.
 Environments also allow organizations to move new cookbook releases from staging to production with confidence by stepping releases through testing environments before entering production.

 .. end_tag